polsieira/Build-Your-Own-Backend/README.md

 {
   id: 1,
   headline: '10 top time-saving tech tips',
   descriptions: 'Tech columnist David Pogue shares 10 simple, clever tips for computer, web, smartphone and camera users.
-And yes, you may know a few of these already -- but there's probably at least one you don't.',
+And yes, you may know a few of these already -- but there's probably at least one you don\'t.',
   views: 4951909,
   published: '4/26/13'
 }